pitag-ha/lambda-world-2025-merlin-domains/presentation/presentation.md

 > {#part3 include src=typer_cache.md slip enter}
 >

-{pause up-at-unpause=cache-section}

-{#take-away}
-**Take-away from the typer cache** 🍕: When you modify a long file at the beginning of the file, Merlin can be very slow.
-If Merlin could speed up queries towards the beginning of a file, that'd be magic!✨

-{pause up-at-unpause=take-away}

-**Take-away from performance analysis** 🍣: The typer is the main performance bottlenecks.
-The query analysis can also be quite slow.
-Partly parallelising the two things would help.

 {pause}

-**Also** ✨➕✨: Currently, Merlin finishes the whole process for one query before starting the next.
-If there were a way to cancel in-progress work when new queries arrive, queries could respond even faster.
-LSP does skip queued queries.
-If Merlin could also cancel ongoing query processing, that’d be magic!
+#### Take-away from the typer cache

+When you modify a long file at the beginning of the file, Merlin can be very slow. **Speeding up queries towards the beginning of a file, that'd be magic!** ✨

+{pause up}

+## Take-aways 🍕🍣

+#### Take-away from the typer cache

+When you modify a long file at the beginning of the file, Merlin can be very slow. **Speeding up queries towards the beginning of a file, that'd be magic!** ✨

+#### Take-away from performance analysis
+The typer is the main performance bottleneck.
+The query analysis can also be a bottleneck. **Partly parallelising the typing and the query analysis would be magic!** ✨

+#### Take-away from the demo
+VSCode (and other editors) send cancellation requests to OCamlLSP that are currently mostly ignored. **If cancellation requests could be handled, that’d be magic!** ✨

 {include src=carine.md}